pykong/WrapIt/README.md

 # WrapIt
-Sublime Text 3 plugin to easily wrap selection in code sniblock.
+Sublime Text 3 plugin to easily wrap selection in predefined code blocks.

 ## WhatFor?
 Simply wrap parts of your code in predefine code snippets.
 - Want to surround a selection with brackets?
-Easy.
-Just WrapIt!
+Easy. __Just WrapIt!__
 - Need to have these few lines inside an if-else block.
-Fun.
-Just WrapIt!
+It's fun. __Just WrapIt!__
 - Like to join several functions into a class declaration?
-No problem.
-Just WrapIt!
+No problem. __Just WrapIt!__
 - Want to ...
-I think you get it! ;-)
+I think you get it! __Just WrapIt!__ ;-)

 ## Installation
-Use PackageControl.
+Just use PackageControl.
 I am not going to explain here how to use it.

 ##  Usage
 ### Wrapping